hdShang/arxiv-daily/docs/cs-AI/2025-10-16/papers/251014359v1-ai-for-service-proactive-assistance-with-ai-glasses.md

 ---
 layout: default
-title: AI for Service: Proactive Assistance with AI Glasses
+title: "AI for Service: Proactive Assistance with AI Glasses"
 ---

 # AI for Service: Proactive Assistance with AI Glasses